 Founders: Johan Sindri Hansen, Ragnar Atli Tómasson

-Home of the olive tree, this Italian startup has developed a precision farming service that focuses on the preservation of olive trees.
+Home of the olive tree, this Italian company emerged as a developer of AgTech services focusing on preserving olive trees.

-Based on a system of algorithms, the company is able to prevent diseases and to optimize cultivation processes such as irrigation and fertilization.
-The goal is to improve both the duration of the olive trees life and the producer’s work.
+Based on a system of algorithms and sensing equipment, the company can prevent diseases and optimize cultivation processes such as irrigation and fertilization.
+Today, Elaisian has extended its solutions and services to vineyards, almond groves, and orchards.

 Founders: Damiano Angelici, Giovanni Di Mambro